 Eliade writes: "At this point let us note that the beliefs, held almost everywhere, according to which the dead return to their families (and often return as "living dead") at the New Year season (during the twelve days between Christmas and Epiphany) signify the hope that the abolition of time is possible at this mythical moment, in which the world is destroyed and re-created.
 The dead can come back now, for all barriers between the dead and the living are broken (is not primordial chaos reactualized?), and they will come back because at this paradoxical instant time will be suspended, hence they can again be contemporaries of the living."

 The tradition in Ireland, of course, is that the spirits of the dead can re-emerge into this, mortal, world at Samhain, which is an old cross-quarter calendar date marking the beginning of winter and which is situated in the calendar approximately six weeks before winter solstice.
-(See more about Samhain here).
+(See more about Samhain on my old blog site here).
 Notwithstanding this tradition associated with Samhain, I wondered whether the "new year" beliefs – ie ritual practices associated with winter solstice – might have been incorporated into rituals at Síd in Broga (Newgrange) by its original builders.
 There is no way, of course, to determine this, but a perfunctory exploration of the subject suggests interesting possibilities.

 Eliade (whose book was published in 1954) says that in many cultures, there was an attempt with these "new year" ceremonies at regeneration, which implies a "new birth".
 The annual expulsion of sins, diseases and demons is, he suggests, an atttempt to restore "mythical and primordial time" – in other words, the time of the instant of creation.
 "Every New Year is a resumption of time from the beginning", i.e. "a repetition of the cosmogony".